Specialty Branch

 CHAPLAIN

-Serving as a Guard chaplain is an intense yet profoundly rewarding experience.
+Serving as a Guard Chaplain is an intense yet profoundly rewarding experience.
 You will care for the spiritual well-being of Soldiers, ministering to their needs and helping them meet challenges in areas like religion, morals, and morale.
 Chaplains will minister according to their own faith tradition in alignment with their ecclesiastical endorser.

 Chaplains are non-combatants and do not carry a weapon.
-As a Guard chaplain, you’ll lead a Unit Ministry Team (UMT), which consists of you and a trained Religious Affairs Specialist (an enlisted Soldier trained to support chaplains during their missions and everyday activities).
+As a Guard Chaplain, you’ll lead a Unit Ministry Team (UMT), which consists of you and a trained Religious Affairs Specialist (an enlisted Soldier trained to support chaplains during their missions and everyday activities).

 If you’re already an ordained minister, you can earn your commission and begin your ministry to Guard Soldiers as soon as you complete the Chaplain Basic Officer Leader Course (CH-BOLC).

-CHAPLAIN DUTIES
+CHAPLAIN MISSION

-CHAPLAIN ELIGIBILITY REQUIREMENTS
+CHAPLAIN (56A) ELIGIBILITY REQUIREMENTS

-- Possess a Bachelor’s degree (not less than 120 semester hours)
+- Possess a bachelor’s degree (not less than 120 semester hours)

 - Obtain an ecclesiastical endorsement from your denomination or faith group.

-a.
-The chaplain is an ordained minister or member in good standing of the respective denomination or body.
+- The chaplain is an ordained minister or member in good standing of the respective denomination or body.

-b.
-The denomination approves of the chaplain serving as a military chaplain.
+- The denomination approves of the chaplain serving as a military chaplain.

-c.
-Are qualified spiritually, morally, intellectually, and emotionally.
+- Are qualified spiritually, morally, intellectually, and emotionally.

-d.
-Are sensitive to religious pluralism and able to provide for the free exercise of religion by all military personnel and their family members. - Are less than 47 years of age.*
+- Are sensitive to religious pluralism and able to provide for the free exercise of religion by all military personnel and their family members.

 - Be mentally and physically fit